Why Wildlife in Your Home Can Be a Bigger Problem Than You Think

 Accessibility Through Structural Weaknesses

-Even small gaps and openings as narrow as a quarter-inch can grant animals entry to your home.
+Even small gaps and openings, as narrow as a quarter-inch, can allow animals to enter your home.
 Damaged vents, loose shingles, cracks in the foundation, open chimney flues, and deteriorating soffits and fascia boards are common entry points.
 Wildlife are skilled at exploiting these weaknesses by squeezing through tight spaces or enlarging them with persistent chewing and clawing.

 Regular home inspections to identify and repair these vulnerabilities are critical in preventing unwanted wildlife from establishing a foothold.